 Each assessment, study, report and any additional or supplementary assessment, study, or report shall be provided to the Planning Commission or Township Board prior to their recommendation or final decision regarding the special use permit.

-To provide for the preservation, replacement, and maintenance of the existing ecosystem, habitats, wildlife, and wetlands in the Wind Park, including avian habitat, the applicant shall prepare environmental mitigation plans to offset impacts from the Wind Park.
-Any tree removed, damaged, or destroyed during construction or operation of a WECS or the Wind Park shall be replaced or transplanted.
-As part of the environmental mitigation plan, the applicant shall identify any tree at risk of removal or damage with a DBH between 6 inches and 24 inches and such trees shall be replaced by the applicant with a nursery grown native tree with a minimum caliper of four inches.
+To provide for the preservation, replacement, and maintenance of the existing ecosystem, habitats, wildlife, and wetlands in the Wind Park, including avian habitat, the applicant, owner, or operator shall prepare environmental mitigation plans to offset impacts from the Wind Park which shall be provided to the Township along with the Application.
+The Township may approve alternate environmental preservation and mitigation plans for a specific site on good cause shown by the applicant, owner, or operator.

+Any tree removed, damaged, or destroyed during construction, transport, or maintenance of a WECS or the Wind Park shall be replaced or transplanted.
+As part of the environmental mitigation plan, the applicant, owner, or operator shall identify any tree at risk of removal or damage with a DBH between 6 inches and 24 inches and such trees shall be replaced by the applicant, owner, or operator with a nursery grown native tree with a minimum caliper of four inches.
 Any tree at risk of removal or damage with a DBH greater than 24 inches shall be replaced by at least three nursery grown native trees, each with a minimum caliper of four inches.
-The applicant may transplant a tree in lieu of replacement.
+The applicant, owner, or operator may transplant a tree in lieu of replacement.
 All trees planted or transplanted under this subsection shall be guaranteed for a minimum of two years.
 The Township may approve alternate environmental preservation and mitigation plans for a specific site on good cause shown by the applicant.
+All trees cut down, damaged, or removed during the construction, transport, or maintenance or a WEC or the Wind Park shall be removed at the applicant, owner, or operator’s expense.

 For the purposes of this sub-section, “diameter at breast height” (“DBH”) means the diameter in inches of the tree measured at four feet above the existing grade and “Caliper” means the diameter of a tree trunk measured six inches (15 cm) above ground level for trees up to four-inch caliper and 12 inches above the ground for larger sizes.